Here you can find the software our group developed.

 This software is developed for the MARC research direction.

-This software is developed for both the MARC research direction and for the parallelizing compiler one.
+This software is developed for the parallelization, and MARC research directions.

 Next there is a set of software packages I built to help LLVM development.